Snow trapped you at home?

 - Make money by de-cluttering

-- Make money from the computer
+- Make money at your computer

-- Make money with DIY
+- Earn money with DIY

 - Make money throwing a party

 If you’re stuck at home due to snow or if you’ve got an extra day off work during the week, use the time to de-clutter.
 Get sorting through cupboards, drawers and shelves.
 In result, apart from leaving your house tidy, you’ll gather up a good few boxes of things to sell.

 Once you’ve collected a decent pile, put them on eBay, eBid, Gumtree or Amazon.
 We’ve got lots of advice on how to sell well on eBay here.
 What really helps is to take some time to get good photos done and put the right description in.
 Knowing the tricks can make all the difference.
 There’re various techniques to get more cash for your junk as this article explains.
 You might even find something suitable to give away as a Christmas present – handy if you’re trying to save a bit of cash!